10 Stunning Ways to Decorate with Beautiful Tall Plants

 3. Natural Barriers

-Tall houseplants can also be used to manage the traffic flow through a room.
+Tall houseplants can also manage the traffic flow through a room.
 Strategically placing a tall plant near an area off-limits, like a hallway or formal dining room, will guide the flow of people in the right direction.
 The tall plant acts as an unassuming, living barrier, and people don't even notice the "off-limits."

 What do you think?